eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 .. note::

-    Being based on CMake_, it is possible to pass the CMake configuration options to the :code:`colcon build` command.
+    Being based on CMake_, it is possible to pass CMake configuration options to the :code:`colcon build` command.
 For more information on the specific syntax, please refer to the `CMake specific arguments <https://colcon.readthedocs.io/en/released/reference/verb/build.html#cmake-specific-arguments>`_
     page of the colcon_ manual.